cmejia-lexipol/Valkyrie/README.md

 ## Local Testing: Configuration Notes

-- **TestConfigurationHelper**
-  - If you want to run local tests using the Functions solution (e.g., with the AWS Lambda Test Tool), make sure to update the `TestConfigurationHelper` class to use the correct configuration and service setup for your environment.
-  - This is especially important if you change connection strings, database providers, or dependency injection setup for local testing.

 - **appsettings files**
   - For local testing with the Functions solution, ensure that your `appsettings.json` (and optionally `appsettings.Development.json`) in `src/Valkyrie.Functions` are up to date with the correct connection strings and settings for your local environment.
   - The Functions solution will use these files when running locally, so any changes to database, logging, or other settings should be reflected here.